packwiz/packwiz/README.md

 - Run `packwiz update --all` to update all the mods in the modpack
 - Run `packwiz curseforge export` to export the modpack in the format supported by the Twitch Launcher
 - Run `packwiz serve` to start a local HTTP server running the pack - which packwiz-installer can install from
+- Run `packwiz curseforge detect` to detect files that are available on CurseForge and make them downloaded from there
 - Use the `--help` flag for more information about any command
 - Use [packwiz-installer](https://github.com/comp500/packwiz-installer) as a MultiMC prelaunch task for auto updating, optional mods and side-only mods!